Reviews

 Ildiko

 I just finished reading Ildiko.
 I had initially begun it right after I saw you.
 I remember your saying that the first couple of chapters might be a little hard to read.
 I dismissed this as false humility on your part, but I did have trouble with them and that put me off continuing for a while.
 Other things intervened and then I got that call from you, and I pressured myself to do it.
-Every time I saw the manuscript on my desk I’d feel guilty.
-Anyway, yesterday I started reading it again from the beginning and again I found the first couple of chapters hard, but I kept on going this time.
+Every time I saw the manuscript on my desk, I'd feel guilty.
+Anyway, yesterday I started reading it again form the beginning and again I found the first couple of chapters hard, but I kept on going this time.
 Reading all of in the course of the last two days has been very intense.

 What I responded to most viscerally was the rhapsodic power of it.
 It frightened me quite often when the intricacies of the obsession were laid out in such meticulous emotional detail.
 The richness and clarity of your writing and the incisiveness of your perceptions were not new to me, but their cumulative power in a narrative was new.